Summer: Student Conduct

-Student Supervision in the Classroom
+Student Supervision In & Out of the Classroom

-While most learning will take place in the Cornish studios, the College believes in the importance of experiential education and some faculty may have their students working in the urban environment taking photographs, drawing, and gathering inspiration.
-In these instances, they will be accompanied by the faculty member or traveling in small groups.
+While most learning will take place in studios on the Cornish campus, the College believes in the importance of experiential education.
+Some faculty may have students working in the urban environment taking photographs, drawing, and gathering inspiration.
+In these instances, students will be accompanied by faculty members and/or be traveling in small groups.